Erythrocyte sedimentation rate and C-reactive protein as inflammatory markers in children with attention –deficit hyperactivity disorder

 Study design

-The diagnosis of ADHD relies on clinical assessment and it is performed based on diagnostic classification systems, predo-minantly the Diagnostic and Statistical Manual of Psychiatric Disorders (DSM-5: American Psychiatric Association 2013).
+The diagnosis of ADHD requires a clinical evaluation and is done using the Diagnostic and Statistical Manual of Mental Disorders (DSM-5; American Psychiatric Association, 2013).

-Name, age, sex, residence, socioeconomic standard and family history of blood diseases.
+a.
+Full medical history: including name age, gender, address, socioeconomic status, and family history of blood diseases.

 Discussion

-Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder which cause emotional and behavioral disorders.
-The three main symptoms of ADHD (inattention, hyperactivity, and impulsiveness) are typically appeared in children before the age of 12 years old and can persist until the child reaches adulthood.
-[6]
+Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental condition that can cause emotional and behavioral difficulties.
+The key symptoms of ADHD, which include trouble paying attention, excessive activity, and impulsive behavior, often appear in children before the age of 12 and can persist into adulthood.[6]

-Inflammation is a biological condition characterized by increased levels of acute-phase proteins and complement factors, cytokine cascades, and cellular immune responses.
-Inflammatory events induce
+Inflammation is a biological response characterized by increased levels of inflammatory markers, such as acute-phase

-This study showed that there is significant higher increase in 1st hour ESR (which is one of acute phase reactant that increases in inflammation) in ADHD un-medicated and medicated groups than control group.
+This study showed that there is a significant increase in the 1st hour ESR (a marker of acute phase reactants that increases in inflammation) in both un-medicated and medicated ADHD groups compared to the control group.
 This result was supported by study of Sahu et al., who reported that the 1st ESR was significantly high in ADHD group compared to the control group.
 [8]

 1. Wang, L.-J., et al., Attention deficit–hyperactivity disorder is associated with allergic symptoms and low levels of hemoglobin and serotonin.
 2018.
 8(1): p.
 1-7.